vjacek/vjacek.github.io/content/book-reviews/2025-8-10-Starship-Troopers.md

 > I have never been able to see how a thirty-year-old moron can vote more wisely than a fifteen-year-old genius... but that was the age of the 'divine right of the common man.'
 Never mind, they paid for their folly.

-> Since soverign franchise is the ultimate in human authority, we insure that all who weild it accept the ultimate in social responsibility - we require each person who wishes to exert control over the state to wager his own life - and lose it, if need be - to save the life of the state.
+> Since soverign franchise is the ultimate in human authority, we insure that all who wield it accept the ultimate in social responsibility - we require each person who wishes to exert control over the state to wager his own life - and lose it, if need be - to save the life of the state.
 The maximum responsibility a human can accept is thus equated to the ultimate authority a human can exert.

-Not only are our current democratic leaders not required to wager their lives to exert control over us, they are allow to reward themselves for controlling the state.
+Not only are our current democratic leaders not required to wager their lives to exert control over us, they are allowed to reward themselves for controlling the state.
 Quite the perverse incentive.